RedHatProductSecurity/osidb-bindings/TUTORIAL.md

 # osidb-bindings
-Python bindings for accessing the OSIDB API endpoints in the simplest way without any deep knowledge about HTTP
+Python bindings for seamless access to OSIDB API endpoints, requiring no in-depth understanding of HTTP.

 ## Requirements